Myths of Modern Day Slavery in the Seafood Industry

 Myth #3 – Prosecution and fines aren’t necessary

 Remediation and survivor services are very important, however it is also important to change the drivers of modern day slavery to ensure that human trafficking comes at a high cost.
 Currently, assuming a high 20% chance of being apprehended for illegal fishing, fishing fines would need to be increased twenty-fourfold for the cost to equal the benefits.
 Although not through the use of fines, U.S. legislation has evolved to prevent human trafficking in supply chains.
 In February 2016, Obama signed the Trade Facilitation and Trade Enforcement Act which closed a consumptive demand loophole which had previously allowed products made with forced labor to enter into the U.S. market.
 Moving forward, efforts to prevent products associated with slavery from U.S. businesses’ supply chains will have more legislative teeth than before.

 With human trafficking and modern day slavery occurring in the seafood industry, it’s important to understand how trafficking is perceived around the globe and what companies can do to prevent these unjust practices.
 To minimize the risk of these abuses occurring in its supply chains, businesses can start by establishing codes of conduct and communicating with its partners about expectations for its supply chains.
 While these are big issues to tackle, there are also many resources available.

-For more information on human rights in the seafood industry, please see the FishWise human rights resources page.
+For more information on human rights in the seafood industry, please see the FishWise social responsibility resources page.